How does the enrollment procedure work for my child?

 E-mail is the preferred

 communication tool to be used by all students.
-By Phone if no
+By Phone or text to

 American Freestyle Karate Club publish a newsletter?